Shopping Cart

 Jason Reed

-Jason began taking his first dance class at Central Pennsylvania Youth Ballet when he was 18.
+Jason began taking his first dance class when he was 18.
 By the time he was 21, he was attending his first year at The Juilliard School, enrolling in a four-year program, where he graduated in 2000 receiving his Bachelor of Fine Arts Degree in Dance.
-Since graduating, Jason has taken on many more skills then just dancing.
-He produces, directs, choreographs, teaches and performs with different companies, various shows, schools and ensembles.
-Jason has worked and choreographed under the direction of Marcia Dale Weary at CPYB, the late International Ballet Star Rebecca Wright and at Ballet Tech with Eliot Feld and in conjunction with The New York City Public School for Dance and the NYC Department of Education.
+In addition to teaching ballet, jazz, modern, hip-hop, contact improve and partnering; he also produces, directs and choreographs.
+Jason is excited to to engage in another year at ML with so many talented artists and colleagues.

 Jodi Hill